wildfly/quickstart/kitchensink-html5-mobile/README.md

 First, in the <project-root>/client/src/main/webapp/index.html file, search for references to minification and comment or uncomment the appropriate lines.

-Next, when deploying the application before you run `mvn package`, use the following command in the <project-root>/client/ directory:

-    mvn wro4j:run

-Finally, follow the deployment procedure as described above and your JavaScript and CSS files will be minified.
+Finally, run the following command and your JavaScript and CSS files will be minified.

+    mvn clean package jboss-as:deploy

 Running the Arquillian tests
 ============================